mauriciomani/brewing_hackathon/README.md

 # Why Zoltar
-Zoltar is a fortune teller machine, basically the machine one receiving a coin outputs a prediction of the readers future and being realistic, this tipically given by an automaton.
+Zoltar is a fortune teller machine, basically the machine once receiving a coin outputs a prediction of the readers future and being realistic, this tipically given by an automaton.
 We are a brothers team trying to predict Mexico's Logistic challenge for AB Inbev 2020 data cup.

 ## The challenge
 We need to create 6 zones (based on the 6 days of the deliverable week) and make sure that the distance we travel is the minimum, without surpassing the distribution daily constraints and grant balanced stops and volumes.